Sri Lanka - North to South Photo Tour - full itinerary

 Galle — Colombo

-We stroll through the Galle Face Green and the inner roads of Slave Island, which is a perfect destination for street photography.
+Colombo is the country’s largest city and capital, where a rich world awaits beyond the busy avenues.
+We check into our luxury seaside hotel and, later in the afternoon, an additional guide from Colombo joins us on a walk through the inner roads of Slave Island, a perfect destination for street photography.
 Here we meet many local people and experience how they spend their daily lives.
 Now is the time to experience all the city has to offer, as many of its architectural gems will probably be gone in a couple of years.
-We return to our hotel for drinks and dinner with the group in the evening.

 Day 13: